-As mentioned previously, EPA recommended that the Navy consider sampling for dioxins at Site 1 Fishing Point Landfill, Site 4 - Hermanville Disposal Site (Area 4C Trenches), and Site 41 - Firefighting Burn Pad due to previous activities that may have caused a release of dioxin.
+As mentioned previously, EPA recommended that the Navy consider sampling for polychlorinated dibenzodioxins (dioxins) at Site 1 Fishing Point Landfill, Site 4 - Hermanville Disposal Site (Area 4C Trenches), and Site 41 - Firefighting Burn Pad due to previous activities that may have caused a release of dioxin (USEPA, 2014).
 EPA lowered the integrated risk information system (IRIS) level for dioxin in February 2012.
-The new oral reference dose (RfD) is 0.7 picograms per kilogram.
+The new oral reference dose (RfD) is 0.7 picograms per kilogram, the Navy is reviewing the conceptual site model of the noted sites to determine whether or not activities occurred that may have led to the release of these emerging contaminants.